acarsgithub/expense-tracker/README.md

 not allowing SQL injections, not allowing XSS JS injections, not users to access accounts of different users, not allowing specific users to admin only links/information, etc. Your job is to fix these errors and make them all pass.

-##### Passing Tests
-* *testHome* - works perfectly and as it should!

-* *testForcesUserLogin* - this test passes perfectly and ensures that a random individual with no account cannot access an admin link

-* *testAdminCredentialsOnAdminController* - this test passes and ensures an admin can get into a page designed for themselves

-* *testCreateNewUser* - this test passes and ensures a new user can properly be made when needed

-##### Failing Tests
-* *testXSS* - this test FAILS because it allows for an XSS injection to occur rather than throw a 400 error, this needs to be accounted for within the 'all-users' controller --- the solution can be approached in various ways, but it involves checking the accounts of the parameter and insuring that nothing gets executed unless it is a valid username within the database

-* *testAdminNeededForController* - this test attempts to ensure that a user privilege cannot access admin information, but it FAILS and the solution involves changing the security configuration

-* *testXSS2* - this tests against an XSS Injection in the transaction history controller and it FAILS to not allow the XSS Injection, and the solution revolves around verifying and checking the contents of the parameter

-* *testSQLInjection* - this tests against a SQL Injection in the add-new-account controller and FAILS to prevent a SQL Injection from occurring, and the solution revolves around verifying and checking the contents of the json object values (ALL OBJECT VALUES SHOULD BE TESTED AGAINST)

-* *testAccessingDifferentUser* - this tests that a different user from the one currently logged in cannot add-new-account for another user and it FAILS to prevent this, the solution is to check the principal and compare to the username of the path variable

-* *testDifferentUserAccessingTransactionHistory* - this tests against a different user attempting to access the transaction history of a different user's account and FAILS to prevent this from happening, and the solution revolves around using redirectView.setUrl in conjunction with a check on the current principal/ logged in user

-* *testDifferentUserAccessingModifyAccount* - this tests against a different user attempting to access the modify account page of a different user's account and FAILS to prevent this from happening, and the solution revolves around using redirectView.setUrl in conjunction with a check on the current principal/ logged in user

-* *testCreateNewDuplicateUser* - this tests against a duplicate user being created and FAILS to prevent duplicates with the same username, and the solution revolves around verifying the username and checkign against the database and returning that the account already exists if the username matches one in the database

 # expense-tracker application
 ## Instruction